 Let’s say you are looking for a new job.
 You have just graduated from college with a degree in business management.
 Then you take to the internet and submit your resume along with a generic cover letter.
-To your surprise, you receive an email from three potential employers whom have expressed interest in hiring you as a junior manager.
+To your surprise, you receive an email from three potential employers who have expressed interest in hiring you as a junior manager.

 Further, let’s say the first job is for a new restaurant, the second job is for a local construction company and the third job is for a marketing firm.
-You have completed interviews with all three companies over the phone and they have all invited you for second interview in person.
+You have completed interviews with all three companies over the phone and they have all invited you for the second interview in person.
 Then you find yourself at a loss of what decision to make.
 You are certain that you will be hired by all three companies, but you are concerned if any of them are the right fit for you.

-The solution to this is to create a vision, regarding what type of a job you want.
+The solution to this is to create a vision, regarding what type of job you want.
 Ideally, you will want to do this before submitting any resumes or cover letters.

-The technique to accomplish this, is to write down on a blank piece of paper, specifically what type of a job you are looking for.
+The technique to accomplish this is to write down on a blank piece of paper, specifically what type of job you are looking for.
 You will be surprised how difficult some people find this activity to be.
 When writing down what you want, you want to be realistic, regarding what you know you are capable of accomplishing, while at the same time, you don’t want to fall for the trap of restricting yourself.

 Your vision should be bold and specific.
 For example, I want to use my business management degree to begin working as a manager for a social media marketing firm, with a starting salary of no less than $60,000 a year with paid annual vacations.